Minute Ventilation Calculator

 What Your Minute Ventilation Means

 Your result shows how well your respiratory system supports your current activity level and overall health.
-Comparing your score to standard ranges helps you understand if your breathing is efficient or needs attention.
+Comparing your score to standard ranges provides information to help understand if your breathing is efficient or needs attention.

 Resting Adult: A range between 4.0 and 8.0 L/min typically indicates normal respiratory function for a relaxed, healthy adult.